The economic remedies for the coronavirus

 INDIA

 The Reserve Bank of India (RBI) plans to infuse fresh cash liquidity into the system through a second round of long-term repo operations (LTRO), government officials told Reuters, amid fears that the coronavirus outbreak will derail any revival of economic growth.
-One official said the RBI might inject as much as 1 trillion rupees ($13.6 billion) in the round that will begin as early as April.

 The RBI has said it stands ready to act to maintain market confidence and preserve financial stability.